家暴 拷贝

 In ancient China, women who fell victim to domestic abuse had even fewer options in a society that emphasized obedience and submission.

 Throughout Chinese history, domestic violence has been treated differently from other violent crimes.
-Laws addressing domestic violence, when they existed, often distinguished between men and women, with husbands receiving lighter punishments for abusing their wives, even when the wives were royalties.
+Laws addressing domestic violence, when they existed, often distinguished between men and women, with husbands receiving lighter punishments for abusing their wives, even when the wives were royalty.

 Read more about crime and punishment in ancient China: